Prince Charles urges concertgoers to shout so his ill father could hear them

 The queen’s husband will remain hospitalized and under observation “for a few days,” the statement said.

-Prince Charles noted his father's illness while addressing thousands who packed the Buckingham Palace grounds for a concert Monday night featuring music legends including Elton John and Stevie Wonder.
+Prince Charles noted his father’s illness while addressing thousands who packed palace grounds for a concert that night for Jubilee celebrations.

 “The only sad thing about this evening is that my father couldn’t be here with us,” the prince said.
 “Because unfortunately, he has taken unwell.”